Office of Postsecondary Education, Department of Education.

 Awards will be made in rank order according to the average score received from an evaluation performed by a panel of three non-Federal reviewers.
 That average score includes scores for competitive preference priorities 1 and 2.

 Tie-breaker for Development Grants.
-In tie-breaking situations for development grants, 34 CFR 607.23(b) requires that additional points be awarded to any applicants that: (1) Have an endowment fund of which the current market value, per full-time equivalent (FTE) enrolled student, is less than the average current market value of the endowment funds, per FTE enrolled student at comparable institutions that offer similar instruction; (2) have expenditures for library materials per FTE enrolled student that are less than the average expenditures per FTE enrolled student at comparable institutions that offer similar instruction; or (3) propose to carry out one or more of the following activities—
+In tie-breaking situations for development grants, 34 CFR 607.23(b) Start Printed Page 20879requires that additional points be awarded to any applicants that: (1) Have an endowment fund of which the current market value, per full-time equivalent (FTE) enrolled student, is less than the average current market value of the endowment funds, per FTE enrolled student at comparable institutions that offer similar instruction; (2) have expenditures for library materials per FTE enrolled student that are less than the average expenditures per FTE enrolled student at comparable institutions that offer similar instruction; or (3) propose to carry out one or more of the following activities—

 (1) Faculty development;